 Buying and Preparing

 You can buy chickpeas fresh, precooked, canned or dried.
 If you chose dried, you'll need to soak the chickpeas before you can use them.
 You can use chickpeas for making salads.

 If you buy your chickpeas dry, soak them for 24 hours.
-To speed the process, try adding a teaspoon of bicarbonate to the water -- though doing so may give the chickpeas a bitter flavor.
+To speed the process, try adding a teaspoon of bicarbonate to the water—though doing so may give the chickpeas a bitter flavor.
 Next, you'll cook the chickpeas for one-and-a-half to three hours or more, depending on the recipe you are using.
 When the chickpeas are done, they should have a soft and creamy texture.
 If you use a pressure cooker, you can reduce the cooking time considerably, though you will have to experiment to see how quickly they cook.
-You can find more information and tips on soaking chickpeas through this link.
+Here's some more information and tips on soaking chickpeas.

 Traditionally when making falafel or hummus, the chickpeas are not cooked but merely soaked to soften them.
 On the other hand, many recipes for these dishes call for canned chickpeas which are in fact cooked.